 October Official Commemorations:

-There are only restrictive sanitary regulations for visitors coming from countries where yellow fever and endemic cholera exist or have been declared infection areas by the World Health Organization.
-In such cases, an International Vaccination Certificate is demanded.
+There are only sanitary regulations for visitors coming from countries where yellow fever and endemic cholera exist or have been declared infection areas by the World Health Organization.
+In such cases, an International Vaccination Certificate is required.
 Products of animal and vegetable origin have entry restrictions.
-Animals may be imported, previous presentation of the corresponding certificate.
+Animals may be imported, with previous presentation of the corresponding certificate.

 Most electricity in Cuba is 110V/60Hz, although 220V is available in many hotels.
 Power outlets are mostly of the flat two-pronged type used in the United States (Type A).
 Hotels, however, often have power outlets for the European-style round, two-pronged variety (Type C).